spine-generic/spine-generic/docs/documentation.rst

 If you spot issues (wrong labeling), manually create labels in the cord at C3 and C5 mid-vertebral levels.
 The bash script below loops across all subjects that require manual labeling.
-Here is the procedure:
+Below is the procedure, followed by a video tutorial.

 - Create a folder where you will save the manual labels
 - Create the bash script below and edit the environment variables (see next point).